yazanobeidi/organizer/README.md

 #**Organizer**

-Python command line text organizer. v0.0.1
+Python command line text organizer v0.0.1

 Before you run it, for the first time: